 The College is proud to have a large and highly diverse enrollment of international students from over 160 countries.
 International students who require a student visa (F1 or M1) should contact the international student coordinators in Records & Registration for additional enrollment procedures.
-For details, see www.montgomery college.edu/F1 for details.
+For details, see www.montgomerycollege.edu/international-and-esl-students/international/index.html.